 Attended by former patients of neurosurgery, their family members and neurosurgeons alike, the event is a unique celebration of the lives of those who have undergone neurosurgery in Beaumont Hospital.
-The lunch is organised with the help of former patients and former patients who also speak at the event.
-There stories are always highly emotional and their personal input adds hugely to the enjoyment of the lunch.
+The lunch is organised with the help of former neurosurgery patients, some of whom also speak at the event.
+Their stories are always highly emotional and their personal input adds hugely to the enjoyment of the event.
 If you've been a patient in Beaumont or had a family member who was our patient, we'd love you to join us on May 6th and help us raise funds for vital equipment for neurosurgery in Beaumont Hospital.

 Tickets to the lunch cost €75 per person to include prosecco reception on arrival, three course lunch with wine and entertainment.